Mobile Computing Program FAQ

 All matriculated RPI students may participate in the Mobile Computing Program.
 Laptops are distributed on the Troy campus only.

 I missed the deadline for ordering a laptop computer!
 What can I do?

 Freshmen and other incoming students for the Fall semester should order their laptops as soon as possible.

 All students can join the MCP anytime during the year.
-In most cases, the Mobile Computing Program has inventory available and can fill orders in a matter of hours, although in some cases the MCP staff may need to order more inventory from the vendor.
+Often, the Mobile Computing Program has inventory available and can fill orders in a matter of hours, although in some cases the MCP staff may need to order more inventory from the vendor.
 Finally, in some cases where it is very late in the academic year, the Mobile Computing team recommends that students wait until the fall and join the upcoming MCP at that time.
 Keep in mind that the Mobile Computing Program offers new laptop models every fall!

 When will I receive my laptop computer?